OPS: all after-school activities are canceled through week

-Owensboro Public Schools announced Wednesday afternoon that all after-school activities are canceled through Friday of this week, including sporting events, practices and fine arts programming that was already scheduled this week.
+Owensboro Public Schools announced Wednesday afternoon that all after-school activities are canceled through Friday, including sporting events, practices, and fine arts programming, due to the outbreak of COVID-19, also known as the coronavirus.

+OPS Interim Superintendent Matthew Constant said superintendents of school districts across Kentucky, along with state health officials and Gov. Andy Beshear, had a conference call today, during which the governor gave updates and recommendations for how schools should proceed moving forward.

+Constant said the governor reviewed the national and state guidelines from health experts and education experts on how to move forward in mitigating the spread of the virus.
+State officials’ best guidance is to try and reduce large crowds of people from forming around school events.
+He said that health officials have determined students are not prone to the virus and the risk of spreading at school is extremely low.

+However, canceling after-school functions will reduce “large groups of people where there would be age groups and the types of people that are more prone to getting symptoms or having symptoms of COVID-19,” Constant said.

-School will remain in session, and the school district is awaiting more direction in regards to out-of-town travel for students.
+The district is also awaiting more direction in regards to out-of-town and out-of-state travel for students, and no decisions have been made past Friday, Constant said in a letter sent to OPS parents.

+The district also added an agenda item for Thursday’s board luncheon that is scheduled at 11 a.m. to include the consideration of approval of the application for a waiver for the Nontraditional Instruction Program.

+The Kentucky Department of Education sent out a news release Wednesday saying that districts may apply for NTI Program waivers to keep instruction going in the event districts need to close due to the outbreak of the coronavirus.

 (0) comments